DanielTheFletch/color50/docs/source/usage.rst

 Using ``colorize``
 ------------------
 The core_functions module mentioned previously contains one more feature of **color50** that has not yet been discussed.
-That woudld be the ``colorize`` decorator function, designed for adjusting the color of an entire function's output.
+That would be the ``colorize`` decorator function, designed for adjusting the color of an entire function's output.

 Consider the following example::